CodecoolGlobal/tech-interview-workbook-AishSunbae/docs/module_progbasics.md

 The List Items after Modulus =   [0, 0, 0]
 The List Items after Exponent =   [100000, 400, 27000]
 ```
-Nice, I did not know that! :) Thanks!

 #### What is the purpose of the in and not in membership operators in Python?